PrathmeshBorkar/RFID-Password-Door-Lock-Arduino/README.md

 This project is a secure door access system using an RFID reader and a password check stored directly on the RFID card.
 Access is granted only when both the UID and the stored password are correct.

 # Features
--Secure Authentication using:
+- Secure Authentication using:

--RFID UID check
+- RFID UID check

--Password stored on RFID card (Block 16)
+- Password stored on RFID card (Block 16)

--LCD Display (16x2) via I2C for instructions and feedback
+- LCD Display (16x2) via I2C for instructions and feedback

--Servo Motor to control physical locking/unlocking
+- Servo Motor to control physical locking/unlocking

--Built with Arduino Uno R3 and MFRC522 RFID module
+- Built with Arduino Uno R3 and MFRC522 RFID module

--Compact and easy-to-use design
+- Compact and easy-to-use design

 # Components Used
--Arduino Uno R3
+- Arduino Uno R3

--MFRC522 RFID Module
+- MFRC522 RFID Module

--16x2 LCD Display with I2C
+- 16x2 LCD Display with I2C

--Servo Motor SG90
+- Servo Motor SG90

--Breadboard & Jumper wires
+- Breadboard & Jumper wires

--RFID Tag/Card (MIFARE Classic 1K)
+- RFID Tag/Card (MIFARE Classic 1K)

 # How it Works
 When powered on, the LCD displays: Mark your attendance or Scan your card.